 The Greeks Developed the First Alphabet With Vowels

 The Greeks created the first alphabet with vowels.
-The name alphabet comes from the first two letters from the Greek alphabet – alpha and beta.
+The name alphabet comes from the first two letters of the Greek alphabet – alpha and beta.

 Ancient Greece Influenced Modern-Day Literature